Sam Walton: First Walmart

 The first true Walmart opened on July 2, 1962, in Rogers, Arkansas.
-Called the Wal-Mart Discount City store, it was located at 719 West Walnut Street.
-He launched a determined effort to market American-made products.
+Called the Wal-Mart Discount City store, it was located at 719 West Walnut Street, and launched a determined effort to market American-made products.
 Included in the effort was a willingness to find American manufacturers who could supply merchandise for the entire Walmart chain at a price low enough to meet the foreign competition.

 As the Meijer store chain grew, it caught the attention of Walton.
 He came to acknowledge that his one-stop-shopping center format was based on Meijer's original innovative concept.

-Contrary to the prevailing practice of American discount store chains, Walton located stores in smaller towns, not larger cities.
+Contrary to the prevailing practice of American discount store chains, stores were located in smaller towns, not larger cities.
 To be near consumers, the only option at the time was to open outlets in small towns.
-Walton's model offered two advantages.
+The model offered two advantages.
 First, existing competition was limited and secondly, if a store was large enough to control business in a town and its surrounding areas, other merchants would be discouraged from entering the market.

 To make his model work, he emphasized logistics, particularly locating stores within a day's drive of Walmart's regional warehouses, and distributed through its own trucking service.
 Buying in volume and efficient delivery permitted sale of discounted name brand merchandise.
 Thus, sustained growth—from 1977's 190 stores to 1985's 800—was achieved.

-Given its scale and economic influence, Walmart is noted to significantly impact any region in which it establishes a store.
+Given its scale and economic influence, Walmart is noted to significantly impact any region where it establishes a store.
 These impacts, both positive and negative, have been dubbed the "Walmart Effect".

 Personal life

 Walton married Helen Robson on Valentine's Day, February 14, 1943.
 They had four children: Samuel Robson (Rob) born in 1944, John Thomas (1946–2005), James Carr (Jim) born in 1948, and Alice Louise born in 1949.

 Walton supported various charitable causes.
 He and Helen were active in 1st Presbyterian Church in Bentonville; Sam served as an Elder and a Sunday School teacher, teaching high school age students.
 The family made substantial contributions to the congregation.
 Walton worked the concept of “service leadership” into the corporate structure of Walmart based on the concept of Christ being a servant leader and emphasized the importance of serving others based in Christianity.

-Walton was diagnosed and treated for Hairy cell leukemia.